Stay up to date with the latest alerts or incidents for P&N Bank members.

 P&N Bank has comprehensive security measures in place to ensure your accounts and personal information are protected from unauthorised access.
 Whilst P&N has high level security measures in place to protect the bank from fraud, it is also important for members to be aware of fraud and how to protect themselves.
 Our website provides tips for enhancing security along with information about common types of fraud.

-P&N Bank will never perform unsolicited phone calls asking you to confirm bank account details such as your account number or current balance.
+P&N Bank will never perform unsolicited phone calls asking you to confirm bank account details such as your account number, current balance or internet banking security password.

 Common signs of a scam: